glycerine/goq/README.md

 News: 2024 October 10: v1.3.0 uses TLS-1.3 and [rpc25519](https://github.com/glycerine/rpc25519) for transport.

 * This makes QUIC available as a transport!
 It is SOO much faster than TLS or even TCP without TLS, because it can do 0-round trip initiation (env: export GOQ_USE_QUIC=true; this is now the default.)
-* The only caveat: Note that QUIC will not (probably) work on VPN IPv6 networks.
-Their MTU of 1280 can be too small.
-Some discussion here: https://github.com/tailscale/tailscale/issues/2633
-* By setting quic-go's Config.InitialPacketSize = 1200 we were able to make QUIC work over IPv4 VPN networks with the small MTU of 1280 (e.g. default Tailscale).
 * Windows compatability was re-established as v1.3.48
 * v1.4.0 makes workers keep going by default, since this is the vast majority of uses.
 In other words, `goq work forever` is now the default, and the forever word is not needed.
 Now `goq work oneshot` can be used to do a job and then have the worker stop.